 Obligatory Mediation in Turkish Legislative System: Mediation on Labor Disputes

 The Law on Labor Courts ("LLC") "No:7036" entered into force on 25.10.2017 by introducing a revolutionary move to Turkish legislation and practice of labor disputes.
 According to Article 3 of the LLC, it is mandatory to apply to mediation before filing a lawsuit on the grounds of debt and compensation claims arising from the law, individual or collective labor contracts, or reemployment claims.

 According to the Article, the mediation process should be concluded within three weeks, but taking into account the course of events the mediator may extend this period for one week.

 A Mediation Centre in the heart of Bosphorus: Istanbul Arbitration Centre (‘’ISTAC’’) Arbitration Service

-Being an independent and impartial institution that provide dispute resolution services, ISTAC also offers mediation services under the ISTAC Mediation Rules alongside with its sterling arbitration services.
+Being an independent and impartial institution that provides dispute resolution services, ISTAC also offers mediation services under the ISTAC Mediation Rules alongside its sterling arbitration services.

 Although the parties have not made a mediation agreement or included a mediation clause in the contract between themselves, they, nevertheless, may willingly commence the mediation process under the ISTAC Mediation Rules.

-Thanks to its neutral and well-organized structure assisted by competent staff, ISTAC have been inarguably demonstrating a functional and constructive services of mediation Services for Turkish and foreign actors.
+Thanks to its neutral and well-organized structure assisted by competent staff, ISTAC has been inarguably demonstrating a functional and constructive service of mediation Services for Turkish and foreign actors.